examples of my work

-Below you will find a number of phrases commonly used in an around the world of digital photography.
+Below you will find a list of 51 photographic phrases commonly used in an around the world of digital photography.
 Each phrase is accompanied with a brief explanation.
 If you do not find what you are looking for, please feel free to contact us .
-“To view 51 (so far) explanations and definitions click “Read More” & scroll down”.

 Aperture refers to the setting of size of the iris within the lens.
 This determines the amount of light allowed to enter, hit the sensor and form the image.

 AF is exactly what it says.
 It is the cameras way of automatically focusing on the point you are targeting the camera at.
 To assist with this, many cameras have what is called “focus points”.
 This takes a fraction of a second.
 The other alternative method is to manually focus and believe you me, this is by far a great deal slower than AF.

 The way in which this facility works is to allow you to set the aperture control and in turn the depth of field and the camera automatically calculates the shutter speed.
 In other words the shutter speed will automatically internally calculate and follow the aperture setting.

 AFL is a function, which allows you to hold and remain the focus point on a said subject in the composition whilst re-composing the final image.